chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return {"id": item_id, "name": "Foo", "price": 35.4, "is_active": True}
 ```

-When you define a BaseModel like Item, you're essentially creating a template for the data structure that your API expects.
+When you define a BaseModel like an Item, you're essentially creating a template for the data structure that your API expects.
 Each field within the model represents a required or optional component of the data.

-Please first refer to below picture, I draw arrow from data field to data mode.
+Please first refer to the below picture, I draw an arrow from the data field to data mode.

 ![DataModelConcept](img/DataModel_fielddata.png)

-I will show you missing field on both POST and GET method, what will happen.
+I will show you the missing field on both **POST** and **GET** methods, what will happen?
 Let summary it:

 - Base Model Structure: The Item model defines the structure with four fields: id, name, price, and is_active
 - Data Validation: FastAPI uses this model to validate incoming or outgoing data.
 If the data doesn't match the model's structure, it can lead to errors.